Abica/phoenix-prototyping-boilerplate/README.md

   * create database with `mix ecto.setup`
   * start server with `mix phx.server`

 You will also want to run `mix phx.gen.secret` to generate a replacement secret token for the ones configured in dev.exs and prod.secret.exs if you intend to keep that file.
-In the future I might have the script generate replacement token during the build process.
+In the future I might have the script generate a replacement token during the build process.

 ## Other options